cronvel/freedesktop-notifications/documentation.md

 	  should be assumed to have timed out.
 This exists because many notification servers (e.g. Gnome) do not send any event when a notification has actually timed out.
 See [the limitations section](#ref.limitations) to understand what happens behind the scene.
+	* fireAndForget `boolean` the *fire and forget* mode does not care about what would happend to the notification, it will not hang the script until the notification is closed (or believed closed).
+Therefore, you cannot listen to 'close' event, and it's incompatible with *actions*.
+In fact, the underlying D-Bus connection is closed (except if another non- *fire and forget* notification is in progress).
 	* *any other key* will be turned into a *hint*, see the [Gnome documentation](https://developer.gnome.org/notification-spec/) for the list of all well-known hints